 1. Deploy a Call-Back Feature

 Call-backs have been proven to boost agent morale and lower abandon rates.
 Just take a look at this case study on Tech CU, which illustrates that call-backs not only lowered abandon rates by 37%, but found that their “call center agents also feel better about not seeing a queue of calls on the reader board.”
 Agents can now spend more time building relationships with their members rather than fielding complaints caused by long hold-times.
 With call-backs, negative interactions are painlessly transformed into positive ones, and that’s something agents can get excited about!
-To learn more about deploying a call-back solution in your call center, feel free to contact Fonolo to set up a free demo.
+To learn more about deploying a call-back solution in your call center, view our 2 minute video or book a free demo.